Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Experimental Results

-Qualitative and quantitative results are presented in Fig. \ref{fig.single_modal} and Table \ref{tab:single_modal}, respectively.
-It is evident that pre-training with synthetic data significantly enhances segmentation accuracy, providing more precise boundaries and reducing the occurrence of false-positive regions.
-The results show that synthetic data generated by our UDT system positively impacts image-based road defect detection, increasing mIoU by up to 3\%.
-Although the performance of Twins pre-trained with the full set of synthetic data slightly decreases 0.04 compared to the 50\% subset, it still outperforms the non-pretrained model by 0.66\%.
-This improvement alleviates the challenge posed by the limited availability of annotated real-world road defect data for road inspection models.
+We first evaluate single-modal semantic segmentation networks using real-world RGB images.
+UDTIRI \cite{guo2024udtiri}, a real-world road defect dataset containing 1,000 semantically annotated images, is used for evaluation.
+All networks are pre-trained for 40,000 epochs by controlled ratios of synthetic data, followed by fine-tuning on 600 images from the real-world dataset.
+Network configurations follow the default settings of the MMSegmentation benchmark. \clr{To ensure fair comparisons, all hyperparameters are kept identical across experiments, with the only difference being the data for pretraining.} Qualitative and quantitative results are presented in Fig. \ref{fig.single_modal} and Table \ref{tab:single_modal}, respectively.
+It is evident that pre-training with our synthetic data significantly enhances segmentation accuracy, providing more precise boundaries and reducing the occurrence of false-positive regions.
+The results show that synthetic data positively impacts image-based road defect detection, increasing mIoU by up to 3\%.
+This improvement alleviates the challenge posed by the limited availability of annotated road defect data for \cll{real-world} inspection models.

-Single-modal prediction results from RGB images are often affected by environmental factors, such as lighting conditions.
-In contrast, multi-modal fusion is widely recognized as a method to enhance perception robustness, though capturing these modalities in the real world remains challenging.
-By leveraging the G-buffer in the rendering pipeline, we evaluate auxiliary modalities for road inspection, focusing on image segmentation for drivable areas, road defects, and backgrounds.
-An autopiloted vehicle is deployed in a simulated road defect scene with randomized surrounding vehicles and pedestrians.
-Sensors are mounted on the ego vehicle and oriented at a pitch angle of 30 degrees toward nearby road surfaces, capturing normal, depth, and event images.
-During data recording, dynamic weather conditions are simulated, continuously changing to enhance data variability.
-Since no real-world dataset provides such comprehensive information, the models are evaluated using synthetic data.